Marcussacapuces91/IS-Fly-By-Wire-IaC/README.md

 # IS-Fly-By-Wire - IaC

-A starting job for Infrastrcture (and application) as Code
+A starting job for Infrastructure (and application) as Code